- Exklusive Inhalte

 Distribution and habitat

-Chaenomeles Japonica comes from Japan and Korea.
+Chaenomeles japonica comes from Japan and Korea.
 It can be found there in a variety of habitats, from coastal areas to mountain regions.
 The plant was also introduced in other parts of the world, especially in Europe and North America, where it is cultivated in gardens and parks.

-The Japanese ornamental quince prefers sunny to partially shaded locations and thrives in well -permeable, fertile soils.
+The Japanese quince prefers sunny to partially shaded locations and thrives in well -permeable, fertile soils.
 However, it is very adaptable and can also grow in less ideal conditions, including dry or slightly acidic floors.
 The plant is hardy and can withstand temperatures of up to -25 ° C, which makes it very robust in moderate climates.

 Care and culture

-Chaenomeles Japonica is an easy -care plant that requires little effort to thrive.
+Chaenomeles japonica is an easy -care plant that requires little effort to thrive.
 It should be planted in a sunny location to ensure optimal flower production, although it can also grow in partial shade.
 The plant needs little water except in very dry periods, and is largely resistant to pests and diseases.

 A regular pruning after flowering promotes dense growth and helps to keep the plant in shape.
-However, the pruning should be carried out carefully so as not to reduce the number of flowers next year, since Chaenomeles Japonica blooms on older woods.
+However, the pruning should be carried out carefully so as not to reduce the number of flowers next year, since Chaenomeles japonica blooms on older woods.

 Ecological meaning and use

-Chaenomeles Japonica plays a role as a source of food for a variety of animals in its natural environment.
+Chaenomeles japonica plays a role as a source of food for a variety of animals in its natural environment.
 The flowers offer nectar for bees and other polluting insects, while the fruits are eaten by birds in autumn.

-In the garden design, the Japanese decorative quince is often used as an ornamental shrub in individual or group plantings.
+In the garden design, the Japanese quince is often used as an ornamental shrub in individual or group plantings.
 Her dense, thorny structure also makes her a good choice for hedges and windbreak plantings.
 In addition, the fruits of the plant are too hard and sour to be eaten raw, but are ideal for the preparation of jams, jellies and juices, especially in combination with other fruits.